tliron/go-khutulun/README.md

 tools, for example to allow workloads to modify their own cluster, or to use a Khutulun cluster as a dedicated "management cluster" that, well, manages the hardware of all other clusters.

-Included is are plugins for [Terraform](https://www.terraform.io/) and [Ansible](https://www.ansible.com/) that make it easy to install Khutulun on your infrastructure while preparing it.
+Included are plugins for [Terraform](https://www.terraform.io/) and [Ansible](https://www.ansible.com/) that make it easier to include Khutulun installation on your infrastructure.

-By the way, hosts do not have to be dedicated to Khutulun and its workloads.
+By the way, individual hosts do not have to be dedicated to Khutulun and its workloads.
 You can use Khutulun to manage services across many machines without having to conceptualize them as a "cloud".

 Get It
 ------